Editorial Style Guide

 Doreen Bartoni, dean of the School of Media Arts

 DEMO magazine - Always present DEMO in all capital letters.
-When possible, also italicize it because it is the name of a magazine.
+Also italicize it because it is the name of a magazine.

-departments, divisions - Lowercase when used informally; uppercase when used formally or when needed for clarity.
+departments, divisions - Capitalize when indicating a specific department or division.
 For specific spellings and presentations of other departments, please search the directory.

 The Department of Science is hosting a reception on Friday.